 |•||Some nodes accept a single value, not a sequence (for example, XML attributes, database fields , and output components in user-defined functions).|

-MapForce displays the structure of a schema, database, or EDI file as a hierarchy of mappable items in the component.
+MapForce displays the structure of a schema, database file as a hierarchy of mappable items in the component.
 Each of these nodes may have many instances (or none) in the instance file or database.

 Example: If you look at the source component in PersonListByBranchOffice.mfd, there is only a single node first (under Contact).
 In the BranchOffices.xml instance file, there are multiple first nodes and Contact nodes having different content, under different Office parent nodes.